Rexe0/BetterSurvival/README.md

 - Snowy days and Blizzards can happen in Winter in which snow starts to fall in biomes where it usually doesn't
 - Blizzards allow snow to pile up substantially and become powder snow
 - Blizzards cause players out in the open to freeze and take damage.
 This effect is reduced by wearing leather armor.
-- This snow will gradually melt in Spring
+- This snow will gradually melt in Spring and Summer
 - Windy days can occur in the Spring and Autumn where petals/leaves fall from the sky (Purely visual)
 - A Weather Radio can be bought from an Expert Cartographer Villager which will display the Date, Season and tomorrow's weather forecast
 - A Weather Beacon can be made using a Nether Star, 4 Dragon Scales and 4 Redstone Blocks which can clear the weather on right click